Scala dei Turchi Sicily Guide: White Cliffs and Natural Wonder

 There’s no train that drops you directly at the park, but several local buses serve the area, with stops near the smaller municipal entrance.
 For those self-driving, the best address to plug into your GPS is Via Nazionale 5, Motta Camastra.
 This road past Francavilla di Sicilia is scenic and easy to follow.

-There’s a large main car park near the official entrance with the elevator.
-It’s technically free, but a donation is suggested.
-Alternatively, the smaller municipal entrance nearby is quieter, cheaper, but involves stairs and a more rugged descent, great if you want to avoid the crowds.
+There’s a large main car park near the official entrance with the elevator which can range from €7 to €13.
+Alternatively, the smaller municipal entrance nearby is quieter, cheaper (~ €2), but involves stairs and a more rugged descent, great if you want to avoid the crowds.

 Exploring Trails, Craters and Riverbeds